jimbaker/tagstr/tutorial.rst

 If it's a **static** part, it's shell code the developer using the ``sh`` tag wrote to work with the shell.
 So this cannot be user input -- it's part of the Python code, and it is therefore can be safely used without further quoting.
-(Of course the code could have a bug, just like any other line of code in this program.)
+(Of course that code could have a bug, just like any other line of code in this program.)
 Note that for tag strings, this will always be a raw string.
 This is convenient for working with the shell - we might want to use regexes in ``grep`` or similar tools like the Silver Surfer (``ag``)::